News

 Development and Regeneration, Genetics and Genomics, Evolutionary Biology, Systems Biology

-The Gibson Lab uses a broad range of contemporary approaches, from molecular genetics to computational modeling, to investigate the cellular and molecular basis for key events during animal development.
-Over the last decade the lab has primarily focused on the fruit fly Drosophila and the sea anemone Nematostella vectensis.
-Currently the lab is developing new approaches to study the biology of corals, close relatives of Nematostella.
+The Gibson Lab uses a broad range of contemporary techniques—from genome editing to virtual spatial transcriptomics—to investigate the fundamental cellular and molecular bases for key events during animal evolution.
+Over the last decade the lab has primarily focused on the starlet sea anemone, Nematostella vectensis.
+Currently, the lab is also developing new approaches to study the biology of corals, close relatives of Nematostella.

-At Stowers, the Gibson Lab continues to study Drosophila and has branched out to investigate development and cell biology in Nematostella, a member of the phylum Cnidaria, which includes jellyfish and corals.
-The team leveraged their Drosophila expertise to pioneer rigorous new experimental approaches in Nematostella, applying genetic methods to gain functional insights.
-They were the first lab to successfully use CRISPR-Cas9 genome editing in Nematostella, laying the groundwork for researchers to apply the method in anemones and related cnidarians.
+At Stowers, the Gibson Lab investigates the developmental and regenerative cell biology of Nematostella, a member of the phylum Cnidaria that includes jellyfish and corals.
+The team has leveraged their previous expertise in Drosophila genetics to pioneer rigorous new experimental approaches in Nematostella, applying genetic methods to gain functional insights.
+Among numerous technical advances, they were the first lab to successfully use CRISPR-Cas9 genome editing and shRNA-mediated knockdown in these animals, laying the groundwork for researchers to apply these methods in related cnidarians.

 Principal Investigator